-- To help students understand the day-to-day life as a PT. - To help students evaluate personal strengths, weaknesses and areas of concern that might affect successful completion of the PT program. - To facilitate, if needed, the development of a professional behaviors plan. - To assist the students with specific areas of academic concern. - To assist those students who choose to leave the PT program through available information and referrals. - To serve as a conduit to University student services as needed by the student. - To confirm the student is on track with program requirements such as Interprofessional Education (IPE) and Diversity touchpoints.
+- To help students understand the day-to-day life as a PT. - To help students evaluate personal strengths, weaknesses and areas of concern that might affect successful completion of the PT program. - To facilitate, if needed, the development of a success plan. - Be a member or lead of the success team as needed. - To assist the students with specific areas of academic concern. - To assist those students who choose to leave the PT program through available information and referrals. - To serve as a conduit to university student services as needed by the student. - To confirm the student is on track with program requirements such as Interprofessional Education (IPE) and Diversity touchpoints.